On this page

 • Claude Code: Discussions or development tasks that require deep understanding of the project.

-• Gemini / Other Models: If it's just a general technical question or doesn't involve a lot of project context, I would ask Gemini instead of Claude.
-If using a Pro subscription, Claude Chat and Claude Code share the same quota.
+• Gemini / Other Models: If it's just asking general technical questions or not involving a large amount of project context, I would ask Gemini instead of Claude.
+If you use a Pro subscription, Claude Chat and Claude Code share the same quota.

 However, I still need to spend time exploring how to find the best AI tool combination for myself based on the strengths and costs (Q.Q) of each model.